raspberrypilearning/astronaut-reaction-times/en/step_2.md

 Astronauts were first tested using a computer system on the ground, then again when they were on board the ISS, and once more when they returned.
 It was found their reaction times more than doubled in space.
-Scientists suggest that stress, as well as the brain having to adapt to microgravity, could be the cause of this, and that normal performance was found soon after returning to Earth.
+Scientists suggest that stress, as well as the brain having to adapt to micro-gravity, could be the cause of this, and that normal performance was found soon after returning to Earth.

 Let's create a game in Scratch to test your reaction skills, and those of your friends and family, to see if you could become an astronaut like Tim Peake.